mfikes/ambient/README.md

 We can fix this by making use of `cljs.js/load-analysis-cache!` to load the analysis cache associated with the `library.core` namespace.

 This example code embeds this analysis cache directly in the code by employing a macro that snatches the analysis cache from the JVM-based compiler.
-You can transport this analysis cache to the browser by any mechanism you desire; this just illustrates one way of simply bundling it directly in the shipping code.
+You can transport this analysis cache to the browser by any mechanism you desire; this just illustrates one way of simply embedding it directly in the shipping code (it's just data).

 Go ahead and evaluate the following, just to see what the analysis cache for that namespace looks like: